benoitc/gunicorn/docs/source/settings.rst

 Enable detect PROXY protocol (PROXY mode).

 Allow using Http and Proxy together.
-It's may be useful for work with stunnel as https frondend and gunicorn as http server.
+It may be useful for work with stunnel as https frontend and gunicorn as http server.

 PROXY protocol: http://haproxy.1wt.eu/download/1.5/doc/proxy-protocol.txt